How to become a Board Certified Behavior Analyst (BCBA)

 6. Apply for licensure

-Autism is the most common disorder that behavior analysts treat.
+Autism is an example of a disorder that behavior analysts treat.
 ABA professionals study the problems that people with autism face and develop plans to help them improve their quality of life in areas such as communication, reading comprehension and social skills.

 Sponsored Online ABA Programs